Regret-Based Defense in Adversarial Reinforcement Learning: Introduction

 \section{Introduction}

-The use of deep neural networks (DNNs) as powerful function approximation tools has allowed super-human performance across a wide array of challenging domains such as games \cite{berner2019dota,mnih2013}, robotics \cite{rajeswaran2017learning,zhao2020sim}, and large-scale control \cite{huang2019adaptive,rasheed2020deep,merge}.
-Harnessing the power of DNNs in deep reinforcement learning (DRL) \cite{mnih2013} allows RL models to achieve outstanding results on complex and even safety-critical tasks, such as self-driving \cite{spielberg2019carla,kiran2021deep}.

-However, DNN performance has shown to be vulnerable to intentional perturbation of observations, and DRL models hold no exception \cite{gleaveatk,Sun_Zhang_Xie_Ma_Zheng_Chen_Liu_2020,pattanaik2017robust}.
-A key point of note here is that adversary only alters the observations received by the RL agent and not the underlying state or the dynamics (transition function) of the environment.
-Even with such limited perturbations, in high-risk tasks such as self-driving, an assailant could cause significant damage to property and loss of life.
+Harnessing the power of Deep Neural Networks in DRL \cite{mnih2013} allows RL models to achieve outstanding results on complex and even safety-critical tasks, such as self-driving \cite{spielberg2019carla,kiran2021deep}.
+However, DNN performance is known to be vulnerable to attacks on input, consequently impacting DRL models which rely on them \cite{gleaveatk,Sun_Zhang_Xie_Ma_Zheng_Chen_Liu_2020,pattanaik2017robust}.
+In such perturbations, adversaries only alter the observations received by an RL agent and not the underlying state or the dynamics (transition function) of the environment.
+Even with limited perturbations, high-risk tasks such as self-driving yield opportunities for significant harm to property and loss of life.
 One such example is presented by \cite{shapeshifter}, in which a stop sign is both digitally and physically altered to attack an object recognition model.
-Although the effectiveness of adversarial examples can be mitigated by adversarial training (supervised training against known adversarial examples) \cite{gleaveatk,goodfellow,pattanaik2017robust}, this only leads to a reactive arms-race scenario in which RL models and adversaries compete to have the most up-to-date set of adversarial perturbations.
-Additionally, it has been shown that naive adversarial training in RL leads to unstable training and lowered agent performance, if effective at all \cite{zhangsadqn}.

-Thus, our focus in this paper is on developing an algorithm that is \emph{inherently robust to adversarial perturbations in observations received} by the RL agent.
-The most relevant publications to this goal are two robust training methods that employ verification bounds from DNNs to reduce adversarial exposure: RADIAL-DQN \cite{oikarinen2021robust} and SA-DQN \cite{zhangsadqn}.
-We claim that RL-specific robustness measures will provide a better trade-off between being robust and achieving good performance against an observation-altering adversary.

-In practice, most tasks include observational noise inherent to the real world; that is, much of the uncertainty that makes RL challenging in physical domains lies in sensor errors, equipment malfunction, or otherwise sub-optimal data collection.
-In this paper, we make the neighborhood assumption, i.e., we assume that adversarial perturbations would likely be within the range of observational noise, or within a plausible bound outside of that error.
-We reason that in practice, an agent could recognize extraordinarily unlikely or nonsensical inputs and disregard them.
-For example: in the case of autonomous driving, another vehicle spontaneously materializing would be rather improbable.

-Towards developing an inherently robust approach that employs an RL-based robustness measure, we propose to minimize the maximum regret experienced by the agent.
-Regret here is defined as the difference in value achieved without an adversary and the value received in the presence of an observation-altering adversary.
-In order to achieve the right balance between scalability, conservativeness, and efficiency in solution quality, we introduce a new robustness measure and multiple approaches.